Desmondonam/Swahili-NLP/README.md

 # Swahili-NLP
 # Data
+the data in this repo is one that contains .wav files.
-# Laoding the audio files
+# Loading the audio files
+We load the data to be used via a notebook.
 # Load the transcriptions
 # Convert into channels
 # Standardize into simple rate